-In 2018, NEOs were granted PSAs for the three-year performance period beginning on January 1, 2018, and ending on December 31, 2020.
+In 2019, NEOs were granted PSAs for the three-year performance period beginning on January 1, 2019, and ending on December 31, 2021.

-For the 2016-2018, 2017-2019, and 2018-2020 performance periods, ALLETE'S TSR was or will be compared to the TSR of the companies in the EEI Stock Index as our peer group.
+For all performance periods that include 2019 performance (2017-2019, 2018-2020, and 2019-2021), ALLETE'S TSR was or will be compared to the TSR of a peer group made up of the companies in the EEI Stock Index.
 The ECC believes that the companies comprising the EEI Stock Index reflect comparable investment alternatives available to shareholders.
-The specific peer group used to determine actual payout results are those utility companies in EEI Stock Index as of December 31 of the last year in each three-year performance period that have been in the EEI Stock Index for at least three full years as of that date.
+The specific peer group we use is the companies in the EEI Stock Index as of December 31 of the last year in each three-year performance period that have been in the EEI Stock Index for at least three full years as of that date.

-The EEI Stock Index companies as of December 31, 2018, based on information published as of that date, were as follows:
+The EEI Stock Index companies as of December 31, 2019, based on information published as of that date, were as follows: